 Following the same approach as Goel, in [54] Álvarez et al. attained an explicit polynomial time algorithm for deciding WC-stability against the original specification of AQM.
-Specifically, they constructed three simple directed graphs, and proved that any graph \mathcal{G} is WC-stable against AQM if and only if no extension of these unstable graphs is a minor of \mathcal{G} .
+Specifically, they constructed three simple directed graphs, and proved that any graph $\mathcal G$ is WC-stable against AQM if and only if no extension of these unstable graphs is a minor of $\mathcal G$.

 At this point, we note that the previous results apply to all work-conserving policies and not only to FIFO, which is also a work-conserving policy.
 Regarding the stability of the particular FIFO scheduling policy Weinard, based on previous work of Blesa [55], proposed an algorithm to decide FIFO-stability in polynomial time [56, Theorem 2].
-More particularly, the algorithm decides that any given graph \mathcal{G} is FIFO-stable against AQM if and only if none of the three simple forbidden graphs (\mathcal{A} , \mathcal{B} and \mathcal{C}) in Figure 6 is a minor of \mathcal{G} .
-He also proposed an algorithm to decide simple path FIFO-stability (i.e., FIFOstability when the paths are simple paths).
-For instance, the baseball network in Figure 2 is FIFO-unstable since the forbidden subdigraph \mathcal{A} is a minor of
+More particularly, the algorithm decides that any given graph \mathscr{G} is FIFO-stable against AQM if and only if none of the three simple forbidden graphs (\mathcal{A} , \mathcal{B} and \mathcal{C}) in Fig. 6 is a minor of G. He also proposed an algorithm to decide simple path FIFO-stability (i.e., FIFO-stability when the paths are simple paths).
+For instance, the baseball network in Fig. 2 is FIFO-unstable since the forbidden subdigraph \mathscr{A} is a minor of \mathscr{G}B .
+In turn, both DAGs and trees are FIFO-stable, since they do not contain any of the three forbidden subdigraphs.